azamputraimanto/Akselerasi_Vaksinasi_AKSI/Cloud Function/README.md

+**The purpose of this function is to trigger the deployed ML Model to predict the KIPI of a patients when a new patients data (features) are inputted in the real time database**

 **Steps to Replicate:**

 1. Set a random (or make a new) directory in your PC as the firebase project directory.